 Need Several Batches?
 How to Maximize Your Time

 If you’re anything like me, you want to bake at least 5 different kinds of Christmas cookies at once.
-In fact, I have a dedicated Christmas Cookie Baking Day every single year.
-After a few stressful experiences trying to cram a bunch of inconvenient recipes into 1 day, I found the perfect combination of cookies that maximizes my time.
+In fact, I have a dedicated Holiday Cookie Baking Day every single year.
+After a few stressful experiences trying to cram a bunch of recipes into 1 day, I found the perfect combination of cookies that maximizes my time.

-So happy to share my schedule and recipe suggestions with you:
+I’m happy to share my schedule and recipe suggestions with you:

 - Make 1 type of decorated cookie.
 I prefer my gingerbread cookies or Christmas sugar cookies.
 Make the dough the night before, then bake the cookies first thing in the morning so they are ready to decorate.

 - Make a super festive cookie.
 I suggest my peppermint mocha cookies or Santa’s whiskers cookies.
 Either dough must chill, so make the dough the night before.
+The peppermint mocha cookies are one of the most popular cookie recipes on my website.

 - Bake the cookies from #2.
 Decorate the cookies from #1 as #2 bakes.